 One of the most loved natural attractions on the Sunshine Coast is the Great Sandy National Park, a breathtaking park that stretches over 56,000 hectares.
 These massive sand dunes are a surreal environment to be in, though there are also other major highlights to explore in its natural surroundings.

 Great Sandy National Park Map, Camping Cooloola, Qld

-Coloola has a number of lengthy walks including: the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
+Cooloola has a number of lengthy walks including the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
 This walk should not be attempted without a topographic map.
-Shorter walks are: Seary’s Creek, 200m (return) and takes 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
+Shorter walks are: Seary’s Creek, 200m (return) and take 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
 See attached images for more information.

 There are many camping options whilst in Cooloola, but please note that permits are required before setting up your camp and fees apply.
 There are a number of locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered sites set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.